prztrz/CSSWorkshop/README.md

 The project has been made using gulp and gulp-sass tools

 #### .scss files
-All scss files listed in /scss folder
+All scss files are pcase in /scss folder:

-* style.scss - main .scss file import all the .scss file created for the project and convert them to css/style.css file
+* style.scss - main .scss file, imports all the .scss files created for the project and convert them to css/style.css file.

-/scss/modules contains: reusable modules for sass
+**/scss/modules** contains reusable modules for sass:
 * \_mixins.scss - contains mixins used in the scss code.
 * \_variables.scss -contains variables used in scss code.

-/scss/partials -contains styleshets for particular sections of index.html
+**/scss/partials** contains styleshets for particular sections of index.html:
 * \_global-classes.scss - contains reusable css selectors
 * \_grid.scss - contains responsive grid for the website
 * \_page-header.scss - contains full stylesheet for header of the website